ooaklee/ghatd/external/pricer/README.md

 # Pricer

 Pricer is the **source of truth for the pricing catalogue**.
 It defines plans, feature entitlements, monetary costs, and provider references that describe what your product costs and what end users get at each tier.
-The `pricer` package provides a full CRUD API for managing these records, and is designed to be composed into your application or exposed through the Billing Manager Service (BMS) for read-only access by your frontend or Companion app.
+The `pricer` package provides a full CRUD API for managing these records, and is designed to be composed into your application or exposed through the Billing Manager Service (BMS) for read-only access by frontend and other client applications.

 ## Core Packages Overview